grz0zrg/fsynth/README.md

  * Not necessary but a MIDI device such as a MIDI keyboard and a MIDI controller is recommended
  * Some friends to have fun with

-Excellent performances with a modern multi-core system and near "perfect" if you use the external synthesis program (FAS) and the external editor, the things that may cause poor performances is generally due to the browser reflow, also, altough a great feature, detached dialog have quite poor performances sometimes due to them being tied to the parent window thread... this may change with the future of browsers.
+Fragment has excellent performances with a modern multi-core system and a browser such as Chrome, if you experience crackles or need advanced audio features, it is recommended that you use the external synthesis program (FAS) and the external code editor, the things that may cause poor performances is generally due to the browser reflow (UI side), also, although a great feature, detached dialog have quite poor performances sometimes due to them being tied to the parent window thread... this may change with the future of browsers.

 ## The project